gridfabric/nodejs-sample-middleware/README.md

 `quicktype -l javascript --src-lang schema schema/*.json > lang/quicktype.js`

-Add the quicktype file into this directory.
+Copy the quicktype file into this directory prior to running.

+Quicktype functionality is imported as the `Convert` library into the index.js file.
+If quicktype is not desired, remove the import and replace the `toJson` functions with `JSON.stringify()` instead.